awslabs/amazon-omics-tools/README.md

 ## Using the Omics Transfer Manager

 ### Basic Usage
 The `TransferManager` class makes it easy to download files for an Omics reference or read set.
-By default the files are saved to a subdirectory called `omics-data`, or you can specify a custom location with the `directory` parameter.
+By default the files are saved to the current directory, or you can specify a custom location with the `directory` parameter.

 ```python
 import boto3